 The images here are approached by me either by simply documenting what I discover while others are created to produce a vision I have for that particular location or person within it.

 The project continues to evolve and grow into some exciting and unexpected areas.

-In 2021 Somerset Life magazine started publishing parts of the project each month in the magazine.
+In the spring of 2021 Somerset Life magazine started publishing parts of the project each month in the magazine.